 Half of the estimated 100 million people worldwide who need insulin do not have reliable, affordable access to the medication that keeps them alive.
-The three largest manufacturers of insulin — Eli Lilly, Novo Nordisk, and Sanofi — control 96% of the global market volume.
+The three largest manufacturers of insulin—Eli Lilly, Novo Nordisk and Sanofi— control 96 percent of the global market volume.
 Right now, there is no competitive biosimilar market to drive prices down.
 The lack of competition has resulted in price increases, intensifying the life-threatening issue of access to insulin both in the United States and abroad.

 So how much does it actually cost to produce insulin?
 And if a truly competitive market existed, how much could insulin cost per person?

 Researchers from Imperial College London, the Harvard TH Chan School of Public Health and Liverpool University set out to answer these questions with support from the ACCISS study, aiming to improve access to insulin globally.
 A recent study estimated the price tag associated with creating regular human insulin, analog insulin and their biosimilars.